 - Acinar cell carcinoma—Arise from the exocrine cells that make pancreatic enzymes for digestion.
 There are other, more rare types of exocrine cancers.
 They are named for where they start and how they look when tested in a lab:

 - Adenosquamous carcinoma

 - Signet ring cell carcinoma

 - Undifferentiated carcinoma with or without giant cells

 - Pancreatic neuroendocrine tumors (PanNET)—Come from the islet cells.
 These can also be benign, but it is often hard to know.
 Sometimes, cancer can't be diagnosed until the tumor spreads from the original site.
 There are different types of PanNets:

 - Functioning—Make up half of PanNet tumors.
 They make hormones and can be found in the digestive tract.
-They are named for hormone that is produced by the tumor cells such as gastrinoma (stomach) or insulinoma (pancreas).
+They are named for the hormone that is produced by the tumor cells such as gastrinoma (stomach) or insulinoma (pancreas).

 - Non-functioning—Tumors don't cause symptoms because they don't make enough excess hormones.
 As a result, they may not be found until they grow to a large size.

-- Ampullary—Starts the part of the bile duct where it empties into the small intestine.
+- Ampullary—Starts in the part of the bile duct where it empties into the small intestine.
 For the most part, it's found earlier than other types.